 But we’re interested to know, have any of the lotions or potions ever worked?
 Or at best, have they just reduced symptoms and made it more manageable, more tolerable?
 After so many trials and tests are you now feeling battle weary, and suspect that this might just be something you have to endure as part of life?

 What about looking inside to heal, rather than outside?
 Could the problem lie not in the symptom, but in a deeper cause?
 Is your skin your body’s yellow canary, a sign that internal healing may be needed before external healing can truly begin?

 Many of our customers with skin problems have experienced this very journey.
-They’ve spent months - even years - exploring topical creams and procedures, only to find healing from within which we'll explore as part of our skin series.
+They’ve spent months - even years - exploring topical creams and procedures, only to find their healing from within, which we'll explore as part of our skin series.

 The gut-skin axis (how gut and skin health are connected)